History of women in engineering: 1910s

 In 1911, the Higher Women's Polytechnical Courses in St. Petersburg, founded in 1906 much through the effort of Praskovia Arian, a Jewish-Russian journalist and feminist, was granted university-level status together with other Russian women's higher educational institutions.
 By 1916, about 50 female engineers graduated from the institution.

 Nina Cameron Graham graduated from University of Liverpool on 6 July 1912 with a degree in Civil Engineering, the first British woman to qualify as an engineer.
 She married a fellow student and moved to Canada.
 Maria Artini enrolled in the Polytechnic University of Milan in 1912, graduating in electrical engineering section in 1919 with a grade of 90/100.
 She was the second female graduate of the Polytechnic and the first female electrical engineering graduate in Italy.

 In 1914 Vera Sandberg was the only woman among 500 male students at Chalmers University of Technology, in Gothenburg, graduating in 1917 to become Sweden's first woman engineer.
 She is now commemorated by a statue, two streets & a hot air balloon.

+In 1917 Elsbeth Steinheil became the first German woman to graduate in mechanical engineering, qualifying at the Technical University of Munich.

 Edith Clarke, the inventor of the graphical calculator, was the first woman to earn a degree in MIT's electrical engineering department in 1918.
 Clarke also became the first woman admitted to the American Institute of Electrical Engineers, the precursor to the IEEE.
 She taught at the University of Texas Austin, where she was the only woman faculty member in the engineering department.